 Rick Crammond created a gadget for cutting Halloween pumpkins that is powered by the faucet in a kitchen sink.
 The water pressure drives a stack of CDs that has been converted into a turbine.
 Crammond's Tesla CD Turbine uses two principles developed by Nikola Tesla in the early 1900s.
 The turbine uses flat discs rather than blades or cups.
 In Crammond's gadget, the discs are CDs or DVDs stacked in their case.
-Crammond adds a few other household items such as Krazy Glue® and glue sticks and hooks it all to a kitchen faucet using a garden hose.
+Crammond adds a few other household items — such as Krazy Glue® and glue sticks — and hooks it all to a kitchen faucet using a garden hose.
 The result is a surprisingly powerful turbine.
 Crammond uses that turbine power to drive a skill saw blade for easy pumpkin cutting.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.